Allied Filmmakers

-Allied Filmmakers was a British film production company, founded by Jake Eberts in London in 1985 as a film branch from Pathé.
+Allied Filmmakers was a British film production (and finance) company, founded by Jake Eberts in London in 1985.
+It was a version of how Eberts originally intended Goldcrest Films to operate.
+In 1992 Chargeurs, who already owned Pathe, acquired 80% of Allied Filmmakers.
 After the closure of the company, Pathé held the rights to most of the companies output with a few exceptions.
+Eberts later founded a company called Allied Film.